chetanbg1/cbg-microservice/README.md

 --
-	implement caching for frequently accessed data optimzed database queries to reduce load on database use asynchronous methods for operations like sending maail load balancer if traffic is high
+	implement caching for frequently accessed data optimzed database queries to reduce load on database use asynchronous methods for operations like sending mail load balancer if traffic is high
     	optimize the time complexity
      	use webFlus to handle a large number of concurrent connections